GRO2 - Delivering skills and talent development

 - Monitoring, communicating and supporting sector specific skills gaps and their interventions.

-- Growing, attracting and retaining STEM talent, and increasing the proportion of STEM qualifications in the city so as to match significant demand.
+- Growing, attracting and retaining STEM and low carbon talent, and increasing the proportion of STEM and low carbon qualifications in the city so as to match significant demand.

 - People will be helped to prepare for and progress in work by: